706f6c6c7578/oc/README.md

 $ oc_client [-u username] -d <data_file> [-clearnet] -f filename

-The data file should contain the server address:port and password, separated by a space, on a single line, ending with CRLF.
+The data file should contain the server address:port and password, separated by a space, on a single line, ending with LF or CRLF.
 Multiple entries are supported.
 You can put comment lines, starting with #, in your data_file too.
-Please note:  The last entry in your data_file must be a single CRLF and not more.
+Please note:  The last entry in your data_file must be a single LF or CRLF and not more.

 ## Options